AscendLab

 Can I format JSON with comments?

 No. Comments are not valid standard JSON, so the validator rejects them.
+The cleanup helper can try removing comments before you review the result.

 What indentation does it use?